EmmanuelAyTuz/Views-BS4-Livewire-Datatable/README.md

 # Views-BS4-Livewire-Datatable
-Views for Bootstrap 4, package Livewire Datatables, only views and some language.
+Views for Bootstrap 4, package Livewire Datatables, only views and some languages.

 - Views with Bootstrap 4 classes
 - Based on views of package [Livewire Datatable](https://github.com/MedicOneSystems/livewire-datatables)